 500 grams of potatoes (prefer the starchy varieties)

 100 g of flour

 1 bay leaf (opt)

-Work on a sufficiently floured plan.
+Work on a well floured surface.

-Roll the gnocchi into a ball, then crush (not too much) each gnocchi on a fork, then close it in a small fluted cylinder.
+Press (not too much) each gnocchi on a fork, then close it in a small fluted cylinder.

 Place them on a floured surface (or a floured cloth), then cook them in boiling salted water.
 When they are cooked, they rise to the surface.
 Cook them 1 more minute so that they are well cooked inside.

 Pan fry them just before serving and serve with a generous tomato sauce or gorgonzola sauce.